Asbestos in Your Home, Part One

 Those diseases are:

 - Lung, colon, and stomach cancer

 - Mesothelioma – A rare form of cancer of the chest lining and the abdominal cavity.
-Fatal. (you can contact Mesothelioma Attorney for legal help)
+Fatal.

 - Asbestosis – The lungs become scarred with fibrous tissue, which reduces their capacity.

 But … having asbestos in your home doesn’t necessarily mean that you are going to get cancer – REMEMBER – just because you do have asbestos in your home (as an material containing asbestos fibers) does not mean that your body has been contaminated and you’re going to get cancer – asbestos is not radioactive!
 So, please relax, look at the pictures, and let me do some explaining.